 SYN product is similar to the SPOT VEGETATION (reflectance TOA and NDVI products).
 This enables the correct continuity of the NDVI series, introduced by the SPOT VEGETATION tandem.
-The SPOT VEGETATION system supports the monitoring of food security and crops through the provision of operational observations of vegetation at a spatial resolution of 1 km and at continental scales.
+The SPOT VEGETATION system supported the monitoring of food security and crops through the provision of operational observations of vegetation at a spatial resolution of 1 km and at continental scales.

 In the context of crop monitoring and food security, the most useful parameter delivered by Sentinel-3 is the NDVI product.
 As with VEGETATION, this parameter is used for the early detection of deterioration of vegetation conditions and, as a consequence, of potential risk of drought.
 The evolution of a drought in the horn of Africa is shown in the image below, drawing attention to drought and subsequent famine .